HCBrooks-lab/etl-health-project/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-This project demonstrates a simple ETL (Extract, Transform, Load) pipeline & exploratory SQL analysis on a health indicators dataset.
-It focuses on identifying diabetes trends across age groups and gender using SQLite and Python (pandas).
+This project demonstrates a simple ETL (Extract, Transform, Load) pipeline and exploratory SQL analysis using a health indicators dataset.
+The analysis focuses on diabetes trends by **age group** and **gender** using SQLite and Python (`pandas`).

+---

 ## Dataset

-The dataset used is stored locally as 'diabetes_health.db' and contains a single table 'health_indicators', from a cleaned CSV source.
+The dataset is stored locally as `diabetes_health.db`, which contains a single table, `health_indicators`, transformed from a cleaned CSV file.

+---

 ## Tools & Technologies